qiang0/edge-video-analytics-microservice/tools/model_downloader/README.md

-The model downloader downloads and prepares models from the OpenVINO<sup>&#8482;</sup> Toolkit [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) for use with Video Analytics Serving.
-It can be run as a standalone tool or as part of the Video Analytics Serving build process.
-For more information on model file formats and the directory structure used by Video Analytics Serving see [defining_pipelines](/docs/defining_pipelines.md#deep-learning-models).
+The model downloader downloads and prepares models from the OpenVINO<sup>&#8482;</sup> Toolkit [Open Model Zoo](https://github.com/openvinotoolkit/open_model_zoo) for use with Intel(R) Deep Learning Streamer (Intel(R) DL Streamer) Pipeline Server.
+It can be run as a standalone tool or as part of the Pipeline Server build process.
+For more information on model file formats and the directory structure used by Intel(R) DL Streamer Pipeline Server see [defining_pipelines](/docs/defining_pipelines.md#deep-learning-models).

 # Specifying Models